Online gambling: Israel

 The Israel gambling law (Israeli Penal Law 5737 - 1977) does not refer specifically to online gambling (land based gambling and playing games of chances is prohibited except in the cases of the Israel Lottery and the Israeli Commission for Sports Gambling).
 In December 2005, the attorney general ordered all online gambling operations, online backgammon included, to close their businesses and at the same time commanded credit card companies to cease cooperating with online gambling websites.
 In May 2007, the attorney general had excluded the online backgammon website Play65 from the ruling, due to "the unique circumstances of the site's activity", allowing it to return to full activity in Israel.

 In 2012, the Tel Aviv Police Commander ordered local ISPs to block access to several online gambling sites.
 The District Court invalidated this order.
 The Supreme Court dismissed an appeal in 2013, finding that the police do not have legal authority to issue such orders.
 The government responded by proposing a bill that will authorize such orders, referring to child pornography, drug trafficking and online gambling websites.

+Kenya

+Kenya has a strong mobile payment services offering and a growing middle class.

+New Zealand

+In July 2025, New Zealand legalized iGaming and allowed 15 online platforms to conduct legal online gambling.

+Nigeria

+Retail betting shops are very popular and mobile gaming is growing with internet.
+There is a strong network for sending and receiving payouts via SMS.

+Philippines

+The Philippine Amusement and Gaming Corporation (PAGCOR) regulates gambling in the Philippines including online gambling providing licenses to approved operators.

+There has been proposals involving online gambling in the Congress of the Philippines as recently as the 20th Congress.
+This includes proposals to outright ban online gambling or impose regulations to make it less accessible such as banning the use of e-wallets for online gambling.

+PAGCOR is against a total ban of online gambling, only favoring stricter regulations.